Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 The difference between these two documents is subtle.
 A test strategy is a high-level static document about the project.
 On the other hand, the test plan will specify what to test, when to test, and how to test.

-Now, there is one school of thought that a test case is a term used in the manual testing environment and test script is used in an automation environment.
-This is partly true, because of the comfort level of the testers in the respective fields and also on how the tools refer to the tests (some call test scripts and some call them to test cases).
+Now, there is one school of thought that a test case is a term used in the manual testing environment, and a test script is used in an automation environment.
+This is partly true, because of the comfort level of the testers in the respective fields and also of how the tools refer to the tests (some call test scripts and some call them test cases).

 TEST CASETEST SCRIPT